TheTechnobear/Eigenharp/plugins/plg_oscpad/README.txt

-press keys on your pico (etc) to record/launch clips. green = recording/playing orange = triggered red = available but not playing/triggered off = nothing there
+press keys on your pico (etc) to record/launch clips. green = playing orange = availble not playing red = recording off = nothing there

 known issues :
 lots, main ones
 - i dont get initial status from live, i just assume its blanks,
-- recording state is a bit 'odd', you will get use to it, basically turns green when its starts recording.
+- recording state is a bit 'odd', you will get use to it, basically turns red  when its starts recording.
 - clip are probably upside down, basically I need to get they keyboard geometry to sort this out properly